samuelebortolotti/neural-prnu-extractor/presentation/main.md

 # Residual FFDNet - Our contribution

 ## Resource usage
-In order to work in a limited environment, we introduced a stopping criterion if the requested resources exceeded a user-fixed limit (different from the machine one).
+We introduced a stopping criterion if the requested resources exceed a user-fixed limit (different from the machine one).

 ## Different experiments
 So as to handle different training sessions, we have created an argument parser to specify several parameters (e.g. experiment name, datasets, epochs, gpu fraction, ...)